 LV_PART_CUSTOM_FIRSTCustom parts can be added from here.

-The main purpose of parts to allow styling the "components" of the widgets.
-Therefore the parts are described in more detail in the Style overview section.
+The main purpose of parts is to allow styling the "components" of the widgets.
+They are described in more detail in the Style overview section.

 The object can be in a combination of the following states:

 LV_STATE_DEFAULTNormal, released state

 LV_STATE_FOCUSEDFocused via keypad or encoder or clicked via touchpad/mouse